Looking for the Top Things To Do in New York City?

 New York City is one of my favorite places to visit in the world.
 I used to live only about an hour north by train and have returned as a visitor countless times over the years.
 It is never the same experience twice.

 While I love so many things about New York, I highly recommend spending at least a day in Central Park.
-While there are hundreds of things to see, here are my top 10 things.
+While there are hundreds of things to see, here are my top 10 adventures in NYC Central Park.

 1: Take a walk